clearskies-py/doc-infra/docs/docs/getting-started/routing.md

 ## Additional Options

-There is a decorator available for [all the configuration options available to the callable handler](/docs/handlers/callable.html#configuration).
+There is a decorator for [all the configuration options available to the callable handler](/docs/handlers/callable.html#configuration).
 For the list and examples, [see the docs about decorators](/docs/routing-decorators/index.html).